 Table 3.
-Assessing turbidity data to determine HQCW, CW, or MCW Aquatic Life Use Support^(a)
+Assessing turbidity data to determine HQCW, CW, or MCW Aquatic Life Use Support (a)

-ΤΥΡΕ ΟΓ DΑ ΤΑ FULLY Not DELISTING NOTES SUPPORTING SUPPORTING Continuously recorded turbidity data (≥72 hours, ≤one-hour frequency interval) Turbidity duration maximum does not exceed any turbidity impairment thresholds in Table 1.
-Turbidity duration maximum exceeds one or more turbidity impairment thresholds in Table 1. ^(b) A minimum of two weeks of valid data required.
-Turbidity duration maximum does not exceed any turbidity impairment thresholds in Table 1. ^(a) As stated in Section 2.0, this assessment approach derived from the SEV index will not be applied to stream segments that list both a coldwater and a warmwater designated aquatic life use.
-Instantaneous (grab) turbidity data A) ≥ 4 samples in A) Not assessable A) \geq 4 consecutive A) Cannot delist with ^(b) The AU may also be listed as Not Supporting on a case- by-case basis if the data set clearly indicates that an impairment threshold would same calendar year and data points ≥ 21- days apart (cannot determine Fully Supporting with grab data only) measurements > 7 NTU ^(c) grab data only. be exceeded had the sonde remained in the water based on the trend of the data at retrieval.
-B) < 4 samples in same calendar year or data < 21-days apart B) Not Assessed B) Not Assessed B) Cannot delist with grab data only. ^(c) At least four assessable data points were collected at least 21 days apart (to ensure temporal independence of the grab data) within the same calendar year.
-Only grab data collected during low or baseflow conditions) will be assessed.
+TYPE OF DATA FULLY SUPPORTING NOT Supporting DELISTING NOTES Continuously recorded turbidity data (≥72 hours, ≤one-hour frequency interval) Turbidity duration maximum does not exceed any turbidity impairment thresholds in Table 1.
+Turbidity duration maximum exceeds one or more turbidity impairment thresholds in Table 1. (b) A minimum of two weeks of valid data required.
+Turbidity duration maximum does not exceed any turbidity impairment thresholds in Table 1. (a) As stated in Section 2.0, this assessment approach derived from the SEV index will not be applied to stream segments that list both a coldwater and a warmwater designated aquatic life use.
+Instantaneous (grab) turbidity data A) ≥ 4 samples in the same calendar year and data points ≥ 21-days apart B) < 4 samples in same calendar year or data < 21-days apart A) Not assessable (cannot determine Fully Supporting with grab data only) B) Not Assessed A) ≥ 4 consecutive measurements > 7 NTU (c) B) Not Assessed A) Cannot delist with grab data only.B) Cannot delist with grab data only. (b) The AU may also be listed as Not Supporting on a case-by-case basis if the data set clearly indicates that an impairment threshold would be exceeded had the sonde remained in the water based on the trend of the data at retrieval. (c) At least four assessable data points were collected at least 21 days apart (to ensure temporal independence of the grab data) within the same calendar year.
+Only grab data collected during low or baseflow conditions will be assessed.
 Turbidity listings based on grab data will be noted as Category 5C (need continuous sonde data to confirm).